Learn about laser crystals. Useful data!

-1. One of the most appealing properties of Nd:YVO4 crystals is their absorption coefficient, which is 5 times bigger than that of Nd:YAG crystals in a wide range with the peak around 808 nm, what corresponds to the standard wavelength of laser diodes of high power.
+1. One of the most appealing properties of Nd:YVO4 crystals is their absorption coefficient, which is 5 times bigger than that of Nd:YAG crystals in a wide range with a peak around 808 nm, what corresponds to the standard wavelength of laser diodes of high power.
 It means that it is possible to use more compact crystals in lasers, resulting in size reduction of a coherent radiation source system as a whole.
-Besides, a lower power of a pumping laser diode is needed, which, in its turn, increases the laser diode lifetime.
+Besides, lower power of a pumping laser diode is needed, which, in its turn, increases the laser diode lifetime.
 The absorption bandwidth of Nd:YVO4 may be 2.4 – 6.3 times bigger than that of Nd:YAG crystals.
 High efficiency of pumping allows choosing less expensive laser diodes for pumping.

 2. Nd:YVO4 crystals have a wider cross-section of stimulated emission at both 1064 nm and 1342 nm wavelengths.
 At 1064 nm wavelength lasing, this cross-section is 4 times as big as the cross-section of a similar Nd:YAG crystal; at 1340 nm lasing the cross-section is 18 times bigger.
-This enables Nd:YVO4 lasers to support powerful single mode radiation at both wavelengths.
+This enables Nd:YVO4 lasers to support powerful single-mode radiation at both wavelengths.

-3. Unlike Nd:YAG crystals with cubic symmetry, Nd:YVO4 crystals are single uniaxial, that makes it possible to generate linear polarized emission.
+3. Unlike Nd:YAG crystals with cubic symmetry, Nd:YVO4 crystals are single uniaxial, which makes it possible to generate linear polarized emission.
 Though, the service lifetime of Nd:YVO4 is 2.7 times shorter than that of Nd:YAG, their differential quantum efficiency is rather high due to the high pumping efficiency.

 Comparison of Nd:YVO4 and Nd:YAG characteristics is given below: